 Despite 60 years of stern reminders from Smokey Bear, wildfires are scorching more and more of America lately.
-About 2.9 million acres burned each year across the U.S. between 1985 and 1995, but since then, the average has jumped to 6.5 million acres annually, including a massive 9.2 million acres that burned nationwide in 2012.
+About 2.9 million acres burned each year across the U.S. between 1985 and 1995, but since then, the average has jumped to 6.5 million acres annually.
+That includes a massive 9.2 million acres that burned nationwide in 2012, which was the highest total on record until 10.1 million acres burned in 2015.

-It's enough to give the impression — contrary to what Smokey says — that we may have lost our knack for preventing forest fires.
-Either that, or the fires are just getting worse.
+It's enough to give the impression — contrary to what Smokey says — that we've lost our knack for preventing forest fires.
+Either that, or fires are just getting worse.

-"We are seeing a significant trend," says Rick Ochoa, fire weather program manager at the National Interagency Fire Center in Boise, Idaho.
+"We are seeing a significant trend," Rick Ochoa, fire weather program manager at the National Interagency Fire Center in Idaho, told MNN in 2009.
 "Over the last 10, 12 years, fire activity has been much higher than normal."

-More people also now live near forests than in the past, raising both the stakes and chances of a fire.
-From 2001-2012, humans started six times more wildfires than lightning did.
+Higher densities of people also now live near forests than in the past, raising both the stakes and chances of a fire.
+From 2001 to 2015, humans started about six times more wildfires than lightning did.
 Backyard burn piles and arson are two of the top human causes, although cigarettes, campfires and catalytic converters are also often to blame.
-California's 87,000-acre La Brea Fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.
+California's 87,000-acre La Brea fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.

 But Ochoa worries, as do many scientists, that there's another, even more dangerous culprit fanning the flames: global warming.
 "We still have a long way to go on prescribed burns," he says.
 "But I would say that while we are making improvements on that, in some regards the global warming is outrunning our ability to do it."